-Propagate echeveria agavoides with leaf cuttings or offsets.
+Propagate echeveria agavoides from a leaf cutting or offsets.

-- To propagate from leaf cuttings or division, prepare small 4” inch pots with the same soil used for the mother plant.
+- To propagate from a leaf cutting or division, prepare small 4” inch pots with the same soil used for the mother plant.

 - Cut the leaves at a slight angle while wearing thick gardening gloves.